 Stocking stuffers for kids don’t have to be throwaways

-A gentle reminder: stocking stuffers don’t need to be cheap trinkets, overpriced extras, or just another holiday “thing.”
+A gentle reminder about stockings: They don’t need to be filled with cheap trinkets, overpriced extras, or be just another pile of “holiday stuff.”

 What makes the best stocking stuffers?

-I have three kids.
-I know how quickly costs add up at the holidays with stockings, presents, and holiday outings.
+I have three kids, so I know how quickly the costs of the holidays can add up: stockings, presents, outings, all of it.

-Note: This list covers several holiday seasons.
-I don’t put everything here in their stockings every single year!
+Note: This list covers a decade of holidays with my kids.
+I don’t put everything in their stockings every single year!
+This is a cumulative list of items that have been a hit, not what the trends predict.

 What go in kids’ stockings?